Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Miami Gardens get?

-Miami Gardens averages about 88 rainy days per year.
+Miami Gardens averages about 265 days with measurable rain or snow each year.

 What hardiness zone is Miami Gardens?